If you're ineligible for a postgraduate loan, a Professional and Career Development Loan (PCDL) could give your career the kick-start it needs

 What is a career development loan?

-The PCDL is a commercial loan offered by the Co-operative Bank.
-Worth between £300 and £10,000, it can be used towards tuition fees, study costs and living expenses - but you must provide evidence of what you're borrowing the money for.
+These loans for postgraduate students are worth between £300 and £10,000.
+They can be used towards tuition fees, study costs and living expenses - but you must provide evidence of what you're borrowing the money for.

-Is my programme eligible for a PCDL?
+Am I eligible for a PCDL?

 The PCDL therefore covers many:

-How do I apply for a PCDL?
+How do I apply for a career development loan?